-In addition, the children take internal assessment tests in mathematics and English at the end of each half-term.
-At the end of each term, Years 1-6 will sit longer assessments in order to more accurately identify progress.
+In addition, the children take internal assessment tests in mathematics and English at the end of each term.
 The assessment arrangements also include continuous assessment by the class teacher.

 Assertive Mentoring

 Parents are invited to Assertive Mentoring meetings four times a year where they can discuss their child's progress with the class teacher.
 These will take place at: the start of the academic year; around the October half-term; around the February half-term and near the end of the year to discuss each child's end-of-year reports.